 By Rob Shaul

-Last week I taught pilot Unit Fitness Leader courses to law enforcement and fire rescue athletes in Salt Lake and Denver.
+In April 2016 I taught a pilot Unit Fitness Leader courses to law enforcement and fire rescue athletes in Salt Lake and Denver.

 Our approach to the role and responsibilities of a first responder Unit Fitness Leader is significantly different than the current, soft and supporting “Peer Fitness Leader” role which exists at first responder departments.